alyssadata/Awakening-Codex-AI-Foundations-PROVENANCE-RECEIPTS/03_definitions/core-terms/constraint.md

 ## One-line definition

-A constraint is a binding limit on behavior or outcomes that restricts allowable choices, preserving integrity and boundary conditions across contexts.
+A constraint is a binding limit on behavior or outcomes that restricts allowable choices regardless of context, pressure, or incentive.

 ## Operational test